• Skip to primary navigation

 To make the Spaetzle

-• In a large bowl, whisk together the flour and salt.
-In a separate large measuring jug, whisk together the water, milk and eggs until smooth.
+• In a large bowl, whisk together flour and salt.
+In a separate large measuring jug, whisk together water, milk and eggs until smooth.

-• When ready to make the Spaetzle, bring a large pot of salted water to the boil.
-Reduce the heat to a good simmer.
+• When ready to make the Spaetzle, bring a large pot of salted water to a boil.
+Reduce heat to a good simmer.
 Place a large wooden board on top of the pot, then place ½ cup of batter on the board.
-Using a blunt knife, scrape slivers of the batter into the pot.
+Using a blunt knife, scrape slivers of batter into the pot.

 To make the gravy

-• While the spaetzle batter is resting, place a large, deep skillet over medium high heat and melt the butter in it.
-Add the onion, garlic and mushrooms and cook until the mushrooms have fully softened – about 5-10 minutes.
+• While spaetzle batter is resting, place a large, deep skillet over medium high heat and melt the butter in it.
+Add onion, garlic and mushrooms and cook until mushrooms have fully softened – about 5-10 minutes.

 • Reduce heat to medium.
-Evenly sprinkle the seasoning and the flour over the mushrooms, then stir well.
+Evenly sprinkle seasoning and flour over mushrooms, then stir well.
+Stir in tomato paste.
 Pour the white wine into the skillet, scraping any browned bits off the bottom of the pan.

-• Pour the beef broth into the skillet, stirring well.
-Bring to a boil, then reduce to a simmer and cook for 10-15 minutes, until the gravy has thickened.
-Finish with the cream, if you like.
+• Pour beef broth into skillet, stirring well.
+Bring to a boil, then reduce to a simmer and cook for 10-15 minutes, until gravy has thickened.
+Finish with cream, if using.

 Notes